wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-27-15-00-26.png) 19:35

-Now we need to fix a few things here.
+We need to fix a few things here.

 The button that we added is currently not accesible to people who are using screen readers.
-If the screenreader were to read to the user what is currently on the page it would read the item's name and then the multiplication sign, which makes no sense.
+If the screenreader were to read to the user what is currently on the page, it would read the item's name and then the multiplication sign, which makes no sense.

 What we can do to fix that is to add an `aria-label` attribute to it.

 For sighted users, nothing changes, but for people using a screenreader, when they tab over to it, it will tell them "remove bananas" instead.

 ```js
 <button aria-label="Remove ${item.name}">&times;</button>